 However, perfectionism and its consequences to your health are not limited to the young, and can carry on well into adulthood where it can affect how you live your day-to-day life.

-If you feel like you’re struggling to take care of your mental health or if you feel like you are a potential danger to yourself, please reach out to a trusted friend or family member or, alternatively, reach out to one of the mental health services available and seek help or advice from the trained professionals who are waiting at the other end of a phone call.
+If you feel like you’re struggling to take care of your mental well-being or if you feel like you are a potential danger to yourself, please reach out to a trusted friend or family member or, alternatively, reach out to one of the mental well-being services available and seek help or advice from the trained professionals who are waiting at the other end of a phone call.